aodn/data-discovery-ai/README.md

     - `description_formatting`: reformatting long abstract into Markdown format based on metadata `title` and `abstract` with LLM model "gpt-4o-mini".
     - `link_grouping`: categorising links into four groups: ["Python Notebook", "Document", "Data Access", "Other"] based on metadata `links`.
 - For selected models, their required fields are needed to be passed.
+- Routes are protected with authorisation checks.
+This means that the **request header** must include the key `X-API-Key`, and its value must match the `API_KEY` specified in the environment variables.

 # File Structure
 ```